felix-laumann/SDG-networks/Results/Africa/Africa.md

 ---

-If you are looking to conduct research with these results, we have also made the strength of each relationship available as a <a href="https://raw.githubusercontent.com/felix-laumann/SDG-networks/gh-pages/Results/csv/conditions_Africa.csv" download>csv file</a>.
+If you are looking to conduct research with these results, we have also made the strength of each relationship available as a <a href="https://raw.githubusercontent.com/felix-laumann/SDG-networks/gh-pages/Results/csv/conditions_Africa.csv" download="Africa_results">csv file</a>.